 Our Business and Organisational Structure

 Sovereign is a social business and one of the largest housing associations in the country.
-We provide over 55,000 homes for around 130,000 people in housing need across the south and south west of England and the Isle of Wight.
-Sovereign Housing Association is a Registered Provider of Social Housing registered as a society under Cooperative and Community Benefit Societies Act 2014 with the FCA (7448) and with the social housing regulator, the HCA (4837).
+We provide over 57,000 homes for around 130,000 people in housing need across the south and south west of England and the Isle of Wight.
+Sovereign Housing Association is a Registered Provider of Social Housing registered as a society under Cooperative and Community Benefit Societies Act 2014 with the Financial Conduct Authority (7448) and with the Regulator for Social Housing (4837).

 This statement covers Sovereign and its subsidiary companies as listed below:

 Florin Homes Limited (Company Number: 07233624)

 Sovereign Advances Limited (Company Number: 06927929)

 Sovereign Westinghouse Development Limited (Company Number: 07174978)

 Spectrum Premier Homes Limited (Company Number: 2914932)